sid22794/_task/README.md

 ============

 There will be a api for user wise posts lists. user wise posts will come in to the api.

+## To run  this project follow these steps
+#1. npm install --> This will install all dependencies.
+#2. nmp start   --> This will run server.